organicmaps/organicmaps/README.md

 - Dark Mode to protect your eyes
 - Countries and regions don't take a lot of space
 - Free and open-source

-## Why Organic?
+- Developed by a passionate community

-Organic Maps is pure and organic, made with love:
+## Why CoMaps?

 - Respects your privacy
 - Saves your battery
 - No unexpected mobile data charges

-Organic Maps is free from trackers and other bad stuff:
+CoMaps is free from trackers and other bad stuff:

 - No ads
 - No tracking